-Minnesota’s seven-day positive case average continues to be well above a threshold that health officials say is a concerning sign of disease spread.
+The seven-day positive case average, which lags by a week, is 6.3 percent.
+That rate has been rising for weeks and now well above a 5-percent threshold that state officials say is a concerning sign of disease.

 House Speaker Melissa Hortman has said she open to winding down many of Walz’s powers, though Republicans remain skeptical.